chasesza/Electronic-Chess-Board/README.md

 <br>

 threading
-* allows for making moves to be run on a different thread than receiving game updates
+* allows for moves to be made on a different thread than receiving game updates
 <br>

 signal